YifanBu/aws-serverless/README.md

 | DELETE | /sample-endpoint   | Remove Data        |

 ### Lambda
+1. Connecting Lambda Functions to API Gateway Endpoints
+2. Editing Lambda handler function
 ### Data Storage with DynamoDB
+1. Creating a Table in DynamoDB
+2. Connecting Lambda Functions with DynamoDB

 ### Authentication with Cognito
+1. Creating a Cognito User Pool
+2. Adding Cognito to a Frontend App
+3. Using a Cognito Authorizer with API Gateway

 ### Content Delivery & Hosting with S3, CloudFront and Route53
+1. Creating a S3 Bucket
+2. Setting up a CloudFront Distribution
+3. Registering and Connecting a Domain to the CloudFront Distribution